 The Future of RMM

-Christian says: “Too many vendors have chased what I call excessive feature breadth, and tried to offer too many features, when what MSPs need an RMM to deliver is pretty tightly defined in my world.”
-Trying to make an RMM do too much moves it into a different area.
+Christian says: “Too many vendors have chased what I call excessive feature breadth, and tried to offer too many features when what MSPs need an RMM to deliver is pretty tightly defined in my world.”
+Trying to make an RMM do too many moves it into a different area.

 The role of RMM is to be able to apply those service level agreements to better infrastructure.
 If it needs to be secure for instance, make sure that it’s patched, that the AV is running, firewalls are in place and the network is secure.